 Letti knelt and twitched the heavy velvet material into place.
 Once she was satisfied she stood and took a step back.
 "You are finished miss.
 Every man will line up to dance with you tonight."
 She smiled at me, her green eyes sparkled with obvious pride at the results of our afternoon together.
 She placed her small hands on my shoulders and turned me towards the mirror.

 Letti was a genius!
 The intricate braids she had woven into my hair were beautiful.
 They crossed and recrossed over each other and bound the rest of my long tresses.
-The dress that she had chosen was a gorgeous sapphire blue, that complemented my eyes.
+The dress that she had chosen was a gorgeous sapphire blue, that complimented my eyes.
 The squared neckline was trimmed in lace and little pearl buttons, and the velvet sleeves that ended just above my elbows were edged in lace.
 The ensemble was completed with black ankle boots with small black buttons up the sides.
 "Thank you Letti.
 You have outdone yourself."
 I gave a little spin and the dress spun out from my hips.
 A small giggle escaped me.

 "Your transport will arrive soon.
 Is there anything else you need?"